Richmond Hill St. Andrews Church

 10.00 a.m.
 Early Birds Family Service is held on the second Sunday of each month.
 This lively and interactive informal service is held in the Church Lounge.
 There are also family services including Mothering Sunday, a family Christingle service mid December and a nativity service after close of shopping on Christmas Eve.

-Holy Communion is an important part of our church worship and is included in the main services on the third Sunday morning of the month and on the first Sunday evening of the month and also at Festival times.
+Holy Communion is an important part of our church worship and is included in the main services on the first Sunday morning of the month and on the third Sunday evening of the month and also at Festival times.
 We are now holding Holy Communion once a month during our 'Thursday at Ten' prayer meetings.
 See the 'What's On' page for further details.

 Click on the link to find out more about this month's music.